-The 2023 BPD Community Police Academy will kick off on February 15.
+Stay tuned for information about the 2024 Community Police Academy!
 More details will be added to this page as they become available.
-For questions, please contact our Community Engagement Liaison at email@example.com.
+For questions, please contact our Public Information and Engagement Manager at firstname.lastname@example.org.

 Academy members must be at least 18 years of age.
 Preference is given to applicants that live or work in the City of Brighton, however, everyone is encouraged to apply.
 Applicants will undergo a criminal history and other background checks.
 Those found to have a criminal history will be individually evaluated as to the appropriateness of their attendance in the academy.
 Any individual found to have a felony conviction will be denied attendance.
 Any applicant that fails to disclose prior arrests for petty offenses, misdemeanors, or felonies will be eliminated from the application process.

 After all the requirements are satisfied and an evaluation is completed, confirmation will be sent to all invited applicants.
 A liability waiver release must be completed at the beginning of the first session.
 Participants are asked to give a serious commitment to the full 10-week course.
 Members who miss three classes will not be allowed to graduate.

 The academy consists of a series of ten interactive sessions that are offered at no cost to participants.
 All the Community Police Academy Instructors are current employees and represent every facet of Brighton Police Department.
 Our objective is not to train you to be a police officer, but rather to give you an up-close look that will allow you to become an informed community member.
 Curriculum will include (subject to change depending on staff availability):

 - Overview of the Department and Patrol